 Azerbaijan maintains a relatively unexplored feel in global tourism.
 The few who visit fly into the capital, Baku, to enjoy the architectural beauty, the nearby fire temples, and the 40,000-year-old rock art.
 Here are our recommendations on the best city tours in Baku to enhance your travel experience.

 Most cities around the world have free walking tours.
 Baku is no exception.
-The Baku Free Walking Tour begins in the Icheri Sheher and takes tourists on a historical journey through the different eras.
+Azerbaijan Traveller begins in the Icheri Sheher and takes tourists on a historical journey through the different eras.
 From the medieval times of the Islamic Shirvanshahs through the first oil boom and the Soviet Union to the modern day.
 Highlights include seeing Maiden Tower, learning about the architectural styles in the Old City and getting an enriched historical and cultural experience.
 Tours are daily.
 Make a reservation online.

 Azerbaijan cuisine mixes Caucasus, Arabic, and Mediterranean styles infused with various ingredients, sauces and spices.
 The four-and-a-half hour Cuisine Tour begins in Icheri Sheher at 5 pm and takes you to sample pastry snacks and a meal inside a traditional restaurant.

 Guides offer suggestions on the best meals to try and give a detailed overview of the origin of Azerbaijani food and how it has evolved into what it is today.
 After the meal, you’ll learn about local tea-drinking rituals and why it’s crucial in Azerbaijan culture.
 Foodies or anyone with an interest in local dishes often say this is one of the best tours in Baku.